-We deliver Bobbin bikes all over the UK and for safe delivery they have to be carefully packed up in a big cardboard Bobbin box.
+We deliver Bobbin bikes all over the world and for safe delivery they have to be carefully packed up in a big Bobbin box.
 This does mean a bit of assembly at your end and we appreciate that for some this is more daunting than for others.
-In our time as Bobbin stockists we have assembled thousands of Bobbin bikes and as such have developed a bit of a method (as you do) So, in what right now may be a head scratching time we thought we would share with you our step by step method to assembling your Bobbin bicycle.
+So, in what right now may be a head scratching time we thought we would share with you our step by step method to assembling your Bobbin bicycle.

 The Bobbin Dark Star

 So, let's crack on.
 First things first, assemble your tools.
 To put easily put together your Bobbin bike you will need the following:

 - A 5mm alan/hex key

 - A pedal spanner (not essential if you don't have one)

 Once you have got your Bobbin bike out of the big cardboard box it arrived in, it should look a little something like this: